ADecode-win/Covid_code/README.md

 - **Converting to FHIR Format**: The filtered_european_data.json file was converted to fhir_bundle.json using a script at Covid_code/Backend/app/create_fhir_bundle.py.
 Although the fhir_bundle.json file is large, it is included for completeness and can also be downloaded within the application.

 ### Sample Data
 To ensure visualization compatibility with the FHIR format, a sample from the filtered_european_data.json was extracted and converted to the standard JSON format, stored in sample.json.
-This sample was then converted to FHIR format and stored in fhir_sample.json.
+This sample was then converted to FHIR format and stored in fhir_sample.json and can be downloaded within the application.

 ## App Interoperability
 This application supports interoperability by accepting a standardised JSON file (sample.json) and converting it into FHIR format (fhir_sample.json) via a POST request.
 The process is as follows: